jcollard/CSharpCookbook/IfStatements.md

 * An `else` statement must immediately follow the body of an if statement.
 If you do not do this, you will likely receive this error: `error CS8641: 'else' cannot start a statement.`
-  * This often occurs if the preceding if statements curly brackets are incorrect.
+  * This often occurs if the preceding if statement's curly brackets are incorrect.

 ### Common Mistakes <!-- omit in toc -->

-Just like with if statements, there are two common mistakes that beginners will make when writing else statements that will not manifest in an error message but will result in an incorrect result: Using a semi-colon at the end of an if statement and not using curly brackets to denote the body of the if statement.
+Just like with if statements, there are two common mistakes that beginners will make when writing else statements that will not manifest in an error message but will result in an incorrect result: Using a semi-colon at the end of an else statement and not using curly brackets to denote the body of the else statement.

 ## If / Else-If Statements

-It can be useful to be able to several possible outcomes based on more than one boolean expression.
+It can be useful to be able to have several possible outcomes based on more than one boolean expression.
 This can be accomplished by following the else keyword with an if statement.
 Doing this is called an else-if statement.

 **Note**: This can be done any number of times.
-However, if you find yourself writing more than 4 options, consider breaking your logic into multiple methods.
+However, if you find yourself writing more than 4 options, consider writing one or more methods to help manage the complexity.

 ### Recipe  <!-- omit in toc -->